- 2018 Motorcycle Tours

 14 DAY NORTH WEST VIETNAM MOUNTAINS MOTORCYCLE TOUR

-There are some journey’s in life that imprint memories in your mind for a lifetime and our Vietnam North Mountains tour will offer that and far more than you can imagine.
+There are some journeys in life that imprint memories in your mind for a lifetime and our Vietnam North Mountains tour will offer that and far more than you can imagine.
 This really is as good as it gets!
-We have perfected this tour over the last three years and made it full of excitement, adventure and so much fun you really should see for yourself!
+We have perfected this tour over the last five years and made it full of excitement, adventure and so much fun you really should see for yourself!

-You will be riding a Honda XR200/CRF250 or similar (CB400 option for pillions), through some of Vietnam’s most spectacular scenery, through streams, shallow rivers and along narrow tracks and trails, (all optional) even suspension bridges and sampling some of the most incredibly delicious food in Asia whilst learning much about their culture and experiencing the very humble and hospitable nature of the Vietnamese people
+You will be riding a Honda XR200/CRF250 or similar (KLR300 or similar option for pillions), through some of Vietnam’s most spectacular scenery, through streams, shallow rivers and along narrow tracks and trails, (all optional) even suspension bridges and sampling some of the most incredibly delicious food in Asia whilst learning much about their culture and experiencing the very humble and hospitable nature of the Vietnamese people

 Northwest Vietnam is a mountainous region, sharing borders with Laos and China.
 This area is sometimes known as the North and Northwest.
 It’s one of three sub-regions of northern Vietnam (2 sub-region is the Northeast and the Red River Delta)